tuum-tech/identify/packages/snap/README.md

 yarn install && yarn start
 ```

-### Connect to official npm package @tuum-tech/identity-snap
+### Connect to official npm package @tuum-tech/identify

-If you want to integrate the Identity Snap on your website, you can install the package [from the npm registry](https://www.npmjs.com/package/@tuum-tech/identity-snap).
+If you want to integrate the Identify Snap on your website, you can install the package [from the npm registry](https://www.npmjs.com/package/@tuum-tech/identify).

 ## Contributing